opf/openproject/docs/development/concepts/wysiwyg-editor/README.md

 ####1 - Markdown to HTML
 Define how the markdown elements are going to be translated to HTML elements.
 In this case, the backend is going to send the mention elements as tags (&lt;mention ...>...&lt;/mention>) right inside the markdown data, so we don’t need to make any conversion in order to turn it into the valid HTML that the CkEditor needs. \
 \
-In case it would be needed, it would be defined in the CommonMarkDataProcessor class (```commonmarkdataprocessor.js```), in its toView method.
+In case it would be needed, it would be defined in the CommonMarkDataProcessor class (```commonmarkdataprocessor.js```), in its "toView" method.

 ####2 - Upcast
 Define how the mention elements of the HTML input data are going to be represented in the ckEditor’s Model: